 So, in such a situation, you may want to modify your way of working for greater benefit – higher productivity and employee satisfaction.
 Here’s the step-by-step process to approach this:

 The first thing you should do before changing the way you work is to measure your team’s productivity to have your starting point.
 Otherwise, you won’t know whether these changes help or hinder your staff’s performance.

-The easiest way to measure your team’s work performance is by using a time tracking app, such as DeskTime, that will automatically calculate employees’ productivity.
+The easiest way to measure your team’s work performance is by using a time tracking app for employees, such as DeskTime, that will automatically calculate their productivity.
 All you’ll be left to do is to make the comparison and draw conclusions.